Chrysactinia mexicana, Damianita

 Common Name: Damianita

-Also Called: Calanca, False Damiana, Garanona, Hierba de San Nicolas, Mariola, Romerillo, San Nicolas, Spanish; Yeyepaxtle Hierba de San Nicolas, False Damiana, Mariola, Romerillo, Garanona, San Nicolas, Calanca, Yeyepaxtle
+Also Called: Calanca, Damianita Daisy, False Damiana, Garanona, Mariola, Romerillo, San Nicolas, Spanish; Yeyepaxtle, Hierba de San Nicolas

 Family: Asteraceae, Sunflower Family

-Growth Form: Shrub or subshrub; low-growing; stems erect; dense twiggy, bushy, woody base, rounded in form.
+Growth Form: Shrub or subshrub; low-growing; strongly aromatic; woody base, plants mounded, rounded in form.

-Flower Color: Yellow or golden yellow; the leafy foliage apparent throughout the plant is absent on the peduncle; heads solitary; small, radiate; ray florets slender, typically 8 per head (6 to 12), disk florets 20 or more; phyllaries persistent; fruit is an achene.
+Flower Color: Yellow or golden yellow; the leafy foliage apparent throughout the plant is absent on the peduncle; single (solitary) heads; flowers on tips of branches, both ray (florets slender, typically 8 per head (6 to 12) and discoid (florets 20 or more); fruit small, a cypsela.

-Habitat Preferences: Desert plains and mountains of NM and TX, mostly rocky limestone and caliche but also in sandy soils.
+Habitat Preferences: Desert plains and mountains of NM and TX, mostly rocky limestone and caliche soils, sandy soils.

 Recorded Range: Chrysactinia mexicana is a relatively rare species in the United States, with distribution limited to NM and TX.
 It is also found in northwest Mexico.